 The unexpected response Jeanne received from gay and lesbian youth, who pleaded with her at the march to talk to their parents, led her and her husband to form Parents of Gays (POG) in 1973, the first support group of its kind in the nation.
 The group met regularly at the Metropolitan Duane Methodist Church (now The Church of the Village) in Greenwich Village in the 1970s and ’80s, but also held meetings in this house.
 Soon after, chapters began forming around the country and POG was renamed Parents, Families and Friends of Lesbians and Gays (PFLAG).
 Jeanne and Jules made numerous television appearances and spoke at the West Side Discussion Group, the Queens Borough Public Library, and elsewhere.

 Jeanne, who outlived her husband, became a beloved matriarch of the LGBT community.
-Less than a year after Morty’s death from AIDS-related complications, Jeanne was asked by then-Queens schoolteacher (and current City Council Member) Daniel Dromm to be the first grand marshal of the Queens Pride Parade.
+Less than a year after Morty died from AIDS-related complications at the family’s Flushing home, Jeanne was asked by then-Queens schoolteacher (and current City Council Member) Daniel Dromm to be the first grand marshal of the Queens Pride Parade.
 She agreed on the condition that Dromm help her start a Queens chapter of PFLAG, which he did.
 In 1996, she sold the family house; the proceeds she made from selling her furniture went to support Queens Pride House, which was established a year later in Queens Borough Hall.